cdown/rawtojpg/README.md

 1. arwtojpg uses fadvise/madvise to avoid reading too much of the large ARW file unnecessarily due to readahead;
-2. arwtojpg make use of the fact that the JPEG offset and length locations in the ARW are static (as is expected on any camera with a fast burst rate to facilitate writing quickly);
-3. arwtojpg can process multiple files concurrently;
+2. arwtojpg can process multiple files concurrently;
-4. arwtojpg can process reading and writing concurrently.
+3. arwtojpg can process reading and writing concurrently.